-Regulus is the faintest of the 22 first magnitude stars.
-These are the 22 stars with apparent magnitudes of less than +1.50, or in other words, the brightest stars in the sky.
+Regulus is the faintest of the 22 first-magnitude stars.
+These are the 22 stars with apparent magnitudes of less than +1.50.
+In other words, they are the brightest stars in the sky.

-Regulus is part of the Sickle of Leo, a sickle-shaped asterism that represents the Lion’s head.
+Regulus is part of the Sickle of Leo, a sickle-shaped asterism that represents the head of the celestial Lion.
 The Sickle is outlined by the stars Epsilon Leonis, Rasalas (Mu Leonis), Adhafera (Zeta Leonis), Algieba (Gamma Leonis), and Eta Leonis.
 It appears as a backward question mark in the night sky.
 Regulus appears at the base of the Sickle and marks the Lion’s heart.

 Regulus is also occulted by asteroids.
 The asteroid 166 Rhodope, discovered in August 1876, was observed occulting Regulus by a team of researchers on October 19, 2005.
 On March 20, 2014, the star was occulted by 163 Erigone, a relatively large asteroid first discovered in April 1876.
 Erigone extinguished the star’s light for 14 seconds, but the occultation was not observed due to unfavourable weather conditions.